hyperledger-archives/composer/packages/loopback-connector-composer/README.md

 # Composer Loopback Connector

-A LoopBack connector for integrating **/composer-runtime-hlf Composer into applications that use the Loopback framework seen here: https://loopback.io/doc/index.html
+A LoopBack connector for integrating Hyperledger Composer into applications that use the Loopback framework seen here: https://loopback.io/doc/index.html